IST1110971/DigitalTwin-JeronimoMartins-Reporting/README.md

-# 🏭 Digital Twin of a Distribution Center — Data Processing and Visualization
+# 🏭 Digital Twin: Creation of a Digital Twin of a Jerónimo Martins Distribution Center

 This repository contains the Python scripts and Jupyter notebooks developed for my Master's thesis:
-**"Digital Twin of a Distribution Center – Data Cleaning, Normalization and Visualization of Product Flows"**,
+**"Digital Twin: Creation of a Digital Twin of a Jerónimo Martins Distribution Center"**,
 carried out in collaboration with **Jerónimo Martins**, owner of Pingo Doce and other retail brands.

 The project aims to process, clean, and visualize logistics data from multiple warehouses to identify bottlenecks, detect inefficiencies, and optimize product flows — including both **non-perishable** and **perishable (fresh and frozen)** goods.